alice708/musicrack/README.md

     - No empty lines
     - Each row's id must be unique for all rows of all types
     - Each Artist row must contain it's id, name and genre.
 The genre must not contain any digits (this is how Music Rack identifies it as an artist).
     - Each Album row must contain it's id, name and year released.
-The year released must be a 4 digit number (this is hw Music Rack identifies it as an album).
+The year released must be a 4 digit number (this is how Music Rack identifies it as an album).
     - Each Song row must contains it's id, name and length.
 An row that is not an Artist or Album is assumed to be a song.
     - All rows below an Artist (and above the next Artist) are assumed to be the Artists albums and songs.
     - All song rows below an Album (and above the next Album) are assumed to be in the Album.